blacksouane/QARM_RISK/README.md

 1. Equally Weighted
 2. Risk Parity

-The last part of the paper takes intraday bitcoin prices to look at the properties of CED for high frequency trading.
+The last part of the paper takes intraday bitcoin prices to look at the properties of CED for high frequency trading and look at the properties of a CED parity allocation.

 ## Data